gitforteams/team-setup-overview/session.md

 - `rebase` => forward-port local commits
 - `cherry-pick` => merge individual commits

 Note: Pull request is fetch + merge with no fast forwards.
 Creates a merge commit.
 Often completed on a remote system with a one-click button.
-Forcing you into whatever workflow the UI has created for you.
+Forcing you into whatever Work Flow the UI has created for you.
 No flexibility!
 Merge request => setup the incoming work as a remote; review it locally; and then merge in the branch (or rebase!) however you would like.
 More steps to setup, but more control over how the work looks in the history graph.

 ![keep your graph clean](assets/merge-to-update.png)